-A few good articles the Collaborative Fund team came across this week …
+A few good pieces the Collab team came across this week …

 This is great: